Chris Lewis (tennis)

 Christopher John Lewis (born 9 March 1957) is a former New Zealand professional tennis player.
 Lewis reached the 1983 Wimbledon singles final as an unseeded player.
 He won three singles titles and achieved a career-high singles ranking of world No. 19 in April 1984.
 He also won eight doubles titles during his 12 years on the tour.
 Lewis was coached by Harry Hopman and Tony Roche.

-Lewis is the third (and as of 2021 the most recent) man from New Zealand to reach a major singles final, after Anthony Wilding (several times) and Onny Parun at the 1973 Australian Open.
+Lewis is the third (and as of 2026 the most recent) man from New Zealand to reach a major singles final, after Anthony Wilding and Onny Parun.

 Early life

+Lewis was born in Auckland, New Zealand.

+His father, Jim, was a keen club tennis player and encouraged Lewis to take-up the sport aged six.

-Lewis was born in Auckland, New Zealand, and received his secondary education at Marcellin College and Lynfield College.
+He received his secondary education at Marcellin College and Lynfield College.
 He is the eldest of three sons.
 His brothers are David Lewis and Mark Lewis who also had competitive tennis careers.

 Tennis career

 Juniors

 Lewis reached the No. 1 junior world ranking in 1975, winning the Wimbledon boys' singles title (def.
 Ricardo Ycaza) and reaching the final of the US Open boys' singles (lost to Howard Schoenfield).